nystudio107/seomatic/DOCS.md

 More fields will also appear depending on the selected **Site Owner Entity Type**.
 For instance, any `LocalBusiness` sub-type will receive a field for **Opening Hours**, so that the hours that the business is open will be rendered in the Identity and Place JSON-LD microdata.

+##### Google Tag Manager

+Note that the Google Tag Manager implementation supports the `dataLayer` property.
+You can set it like any other Twig array:

+	{% set dataLayer = {
+	      'pageCategory': entry.category,
+	      'visitorType': 'high-value'
+	} %}

+You can set the `dataLayer` Twig variable either in your templates that extend your `layout.twig` or in your `layout.twig` itself.
+The usual rules on Twig variable scoping apply, you just need to set the `dataLayer` array before the `{% hook seomaticRender %}` is called.
+[Learn More](https://developers.google.com/tag-manager/devguide)

 #### General Info
 * **Entity Name** - The name of the entity that owns the website